daodiseoanchor/anchor-docs/developers-terra/anchor.js.md

 # Anchor.js

 The Anchor.js JS SDK allows applications with JavaScript runtimes to interact with Anchor Protocol.
-It supports easy fabrication of messages relevant to Terra-side Anchor smart contracts, used to make contract calls or query contract states.
+It supports easy fabrication of messages relevant to Daodiseo-side Anchor smart contracts, used to make contract calls or query contract states.

 {% hint style="info" %}
 For those wishing to build applications that are centered around Anchor's earn/savings functionality, using [Anchor Earn](../developers-earn/anchor-earn-sdk.md) is recommended.